abitofhelp/servicelib/signal/README.md

 # Signal Module
 The Signal Module provides utilities for handling OS signals and implementing graceful shutdown in Go applications.
 It helps applications respond to termination signals and execute cleanup operations before exiting.

+## Overview

+Brief description of the signal and its purpose in the ServiceLib library.

 ## Features